Insurance Bad Faith in Washington

 • Denial of a claim alone — or an offer for less than full coverage — is probably not enough to constitute bad faith.

-• To prove a bad faith claim by an insurance company or adjuster it helps if you can show:
+• To prove a bad faith claim by an insurance company or adjuster, it helps if you can show:

 • Misrepresentation of policy provisions

-• Unreasonable communication practices.
+• Unreasonable communication practices

 There are Additional Remedies for Mistreated Insurance Consumers!

-In addition to a cause of action for insurance bad faith under the IFCA, there are situations in which you may have a claim under the Washington Consumer Protection Act for unfair and deceptive practices or a common law breach of contract claim.
-Your attorney can explain whether these options may also be available.
+In addition to a cause of action for insurance bad faith under the IFCA, there are situations in which you may have a claim under the Washington Consumer Protection Act for unfair and deceptive practices or a common law breach of contract claim for negligent claims handling

 It’s Not Complicated

-If your insurance company treats you badly, then you may have an IFCA claim against them.
+All insurance policyholders should be treated fairly.
+If your insurance company mistreats you, you may have both your underlying insurance claims for your injuries and also an IFCA claim against them.
 Having an injury accident and needing to pursue an insurance claim is bad enough.
-If your insurance company then adds insult to injury by violating your rights, you may have an IFCA claim.
+If your insurance company adds insult to injury by violating your rights, you may also have an IFCA claim.

-Talk to us about your rights and a possible IFCA claim.
+Contact us today to talk to us about your rights and a possible IFCA claim.

 How to get a Free Consultation and Case Evaluation.